 The results from RAINE include:

-- Lists of states, municipalities, organizations or waters that meet your search criteria, these can be downloaded into an excel spreadsheet
+- Lists of states, municipalities, organizations or waters that meet your search criteria, which can be downloaded into an excel spreadsheet

 - Links to the products or plans